 I discovered coding when I was searching for a career change that was more in line with my abilities as a disabled person.
-I have been teaching myself to code since 2017, and have a particular interest in Python, improving user experiences, and creating great user-level documentation.
+I have been teaching myself to code since 2017, and have a particular interest in improving user experiences, creating great user-level documentation, and web development.
 I especially enjoy contributing to projects which aim to benefit marginalized people in some way.
 Technology only makes the world a better place when it’s accessible to all.

 - Responsive Web Design certification, via Free Code Camp